morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 1. Your bucket is in the same region where your codebuild is running.
 2. Your bucket has a policy which allows codebuild to upload the objects.
 3. Your CodeCommit, CodeBuild has IAM role (Policy) attached to it which has access to S3 bucket.

+I checked my bucket is in a different region as CodeBuild.

 **Reference:**